PMByrne/temp-presentation/README.md

 - Try and make a change and show that nothing happens
 - Introduce supervisor
   - `npm install supervisor -g`
+- Talk about using npm as a maven, sbt, or ant replacement
 - Add some scripts to package.json
 ``` json
   "scripts": {